Cruise Ship Travel

 Check CDC’s destination pages for travel health information.
 Check CDC’s webpage for your destination to see what vaccines or medicines you may need and what diseases or health risks are a concern at your destination.

-Make an appointment with your healthcare provider or a travel health specialist that takes place at least one month before you leave.
+Make an appointment with your healthcare provider or a travel health specialist that takes place at least 4-6 weeks before you leave.
 They can help you get destination-specific vaccines, medicines, and information.
-Discussing health concerns as well as your itinerary and planned activities with your provider allows them to give more specific advice and recommendations.
+Discussing your health concerns, itinerary, and planned activities with your provider allows them to give more specific advice and recommendations.

 Plan for the Unexpected